Universality in driven open quantum matter: Universality in fermion systems

 The classified object in this case is the first quantized, Hermitian Hamiltonian matrix.
-This setting has been generalized to non-Hermitian matrices, leading to a 38-fold symmetry classification based on the absence of Hermiticity~\cite{Bernard_2002,kawabata2019prx,Zhou_2019}.
+This setting has been generalized to non-Hermitian matrices, leading to a 38-fold symmetry classification based on the absence of Hermiticity \cite{Bernard_2002,kawabata2019prx,Zhou_2019}.
 However, this does not yet incorporate fundamental constraints of physical evolution such as probability conservation, complete positivity, particle statistics, and the equilibrium vs.\ nonequilibrium nature of the generator of dynamics.
-A first step in this direction was taken in Ref.~\cite{Lieu_2020} considering single-particle fermion systems, pointing at a reduction from 38 classes down to 10.
+A first step in this direction was taken in Ref.~\cite{lieu2020prl} considering single-particle fermion systems, pointing at a reduction from 38 classes down to 10.
 In Ref.~\cite{altland2021prx}, starting from the Fock space representation of interacting open fermion dynamics and requiring the invariance of the equation of motion for the density matrix, it was demonstrated that in fact there is a fine-structure relating to whether the generator of dynamics obeys detailed balance or not.
 In either case, there are 10 classes.
 The classes are distinct from each other in the cases where time-reversal is involved, due to a different implementation of this transformation in the time domain in either case (the full quantum mechanical time reversal transformation consists of a Fock space transformation, and an operation on the time parameter).
 This concerns 7 out of 10 classes.
-The path of keeping the first quantized approach working with matrices---which can be done on the basis of exponentially large matrices---but building in physical constraints was followed in Refs.~\cite{S__2023,Kawabata_2023}.
-These works point at a further enrichment of the 10 classes upon incorporating the distinction between weak and strong symmetries.
+Refs. \cite{S__2023,Kawabata_2023} further refine the problem of symmetry classification with focus on strong vs. weak symmetries, but discard the distinction between equilibrium and non-equilibrium generators.
+A full reconciliation of these different approaches is still outstanding.

 These results are not at variance with the universal topological response in- and out of equilibrium discussed above: In that case, there is no time reversal symmetry involved.
 Whether and how more generally topology can level out the dynamical fine structure of discrete symmetries is an intriguing open question for future research.